pnotus/cybersecuritybase-project/README.md

 5. The javascript in the XSS attack is executed on the confirmation page and an alert message is shown

 ### How to fix:
 This vulnerability is an example of Reflected Server XSS.
 Server XSS is caused by including untrusted data in an HTML response.
-The easiest and strongest defense against Server XSS in most cases is context-sensitive server side output encoding.
-In this specific case a good solution would be to...
+The easiest and strongest defense against Server XSS is in most cases context-sensitive server side output encoding.
+To fix this specific problem a good solution would be to HTML-encode the address data in the file src/main/resources/templates/done.html by using th:text instead of th:utext.

 ## Issue 2: 2013-A4-Insecure Direct Object References
 ### Steps to reproduce: